pawel-cebula/slurpin/README.md

 ## Setting up the app locally

 1. Install PostgreSQL locally, open `psql` (terminal), connect to any database (i.e. using the defaults you provided when installing PostgreSQL locally and setting up the admin account and main database).
+2.
-2. Run the script from db.sql
+3. Run the script from `db.sql`.

 ```
 \i /absolute/path/to/db.sql
 ```

-If it runs correctly, you should see something like this in `psql` terminal
+If it runs correctly, you should see something like this in `psql` terminal.

 ```
 CREATE DATABASE